radarFudan/safari/expr.md

 <!-- misty-haze-111 (with attention-layer at 1 and 8, test loss 22.074) -->

 astral-shadow-116, 153M
-perplexity 25.829, overfitted, residual and embedding dropout is 0.0+0.0
+perplexity, 25.829, overfitted, residual and embedding dropout is 0.0+0.0

 autumn-sound-126, 153M
 Increased both dropout to 0.2
-perplexity
+perplexity, 29.6 (in progress)

 ### What's implemented in the transformer?